patrick-heese/aws-polly-text-narrator/README.md

 # AWS Polly Text Narrator Application
 A Node.js-based serverless application that uses **Amazon Polly** to convert text into high-quality speech and store the generated audio in **Amazon S3**.
-This project demonstrates text-to-speech (TTS) capabilities using AWS services, Infrastructure as Code with **AWS CloudFormation**, **AWS SAM**, and **Terraform**, as well as secure serverless deployment with **AWS IAM**.
+This project demonstrates text-to-speech (TTS) capabilities using AWS services, Infrastructure as Code with **AWS SAM** and **Terraform**, as well as secure serverless deployment with **AWS IAM**.
 Users provide text input to a Lambda function, which synthesizes the audio via Polly and stores the `.mp3` file in S3 for download or playback.

 ## Architecture Overview
 ![Architecture Diagram](assets/architecture-diagram.png)